Tin Srbić

 Tin Srbić (born 11 September 1996) is a Croatian artistic gymnast.
 He is the 2017 World champion on the horizontal bar and the first Croatian to win a gold medal at the World Artistic Gymnastics Championships.
 He is also the 2020 Olympic, 2019 World, and two-time European (2019, 2020) silver medalist on the horizontal bar.
 He is the second Croatian gymnast to win an Olympic medal, after Filip Ude.
-He has won nine gold medals on the FIG World Cup series.
-He was named the Croatian Sportsman of the Year in 2017, 2019, and 2021.
+He has won nine gold medals in the FIG World Cup series.

 Early life

 Srbić was born in Zagreb on 11 September 1996 to parents Saša and Karin Srbić, and he has an older sister named Tena.
 He began gymnastics when he was four years old at the ZTD Hrvatski Sokol club.
 When he was six, he broke two bones below his elbow after falling off the horizontal bar.

 Career

 2016

-At the Baku World Cup, Srbić won his first FIG World Cup medal with the bronze medal on horizontal bar.
+At the Baku World Cup, Srbić won his first FIG World Cup medal with the bronze medal on the horizontal bar.
 He won three more bronze medals at the Ljubljana, Osijek, and Szombathely World Cups.